 Hyde Park’s residents are single, widowed and couples.
 There is a good mixture of each and all enjoy mingling with each other regardless of marital status.
 The many activities and events that are scheduled tend to provide a great opportunity for social interaction.

 My grandchildren like to visit me every summer.
 Can they visit for a week?
 Is there a time limit for how long children can visit?

 Grandchildren and families are welcome to visit the homeowner.
-“Visit” is the operative word, which typically would mean less than a month at a given time.
+“Visit” is the operative word, and our covenants restrict anyone under the age of 19 from residing in a home for more than 60 days in any one calendar year.
 The homeowner is responsible for their visitors and under no circumstance, are minors allowed to be in the clubhouse or walking around the neighborhood without an accompanying homeowner.

 Can our guests use the community pool, tennis and pickleball courts and other amenities?

 Yes, if the homeowner is with their guests when using the facilities.

 What is the schedule for fitness classes and activities?
 Are there evening classes and events?